Dominara1/wava/README.md

 source = "Background Music"
 ```
 And now, within "Background Music" change the audio source of
- XAVA to the speaker output that you want recorded.
+ WAVA to the speaker output that you want recorded.

 You are free to use either ``ncurses`` or ``x11_cairo`` output methods.